Neural Network Research to Predict Gap Risk for Financial Assets

 - DTW Distance of log price series, a similarity metric which accounts for the series’ speed variation.

-- Pearson correlation: the missalignment between DTW distances and log price correlation coefficients is particularly noticeable as shown below for the FITB-CFG pair.
+- Pearson correlation: the missalignment between DTW distances and log price correlation coefficients is particularly noticeable as shown in the images in Week 10 for the FITB-CFG pair.

 Week 12:

-- I seek to compare last week’s similarity metrics to the neural network’s accuracy.
+- I seek to compare last week’s similarity metrics to the neural network’s Threshold Accuracy .

 - I have implemented a few more changes to train and evaluate: